-We are proposing to make some changes to the kerbside (the space typically used for car parking) in your area, shown on the plan overleaf.
+We are proposing to make some changes to the kerbside (the space typically used for car parking) in the West Norwood area.
 We are looking to introduce parking controls to manage vehicle access to the kerbside and also healthy streets improvements to make it easier for people to walk, wheel or cycle.
 We are asking for you to comment on the proposed parking controls and to tell us what else you'd like to see in your area, such as: